MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 ### Windows 10 update rings

+Intune's "Windows 10 update ring" policy must not target any Microsoft Managed Desktop devices.

 **Not ready**

-You have an "update ring" policy that targets all devices or users.
+You have an "update ring" policy that targets all devices, all users, or both.
 Change the policy to use an Assignment that targets a specific Azure AD group that doesn't include any Microsoft Managed Desktop devices.
 For steps, see [Manage Windows 10 software updates in Intune](https://docs.microsoft.com/mem/intune/protect/windows-update-for-business-configure).

 **Advisory**

 Make sure that any update ring policies you have exclude the **Modern Workplace -All** Azure AD group.
 For steps, see [Manage Windows 10 software updates in Intune](https://docs.microsoft.com/mem/intune/protect/windows-update-for-business-configure).
-The **Modern Workplace -All** Azure AD group is a dynamic group that we create when you enroll in Microsoft Managed Desktop, so you'll have to come back to exclude this group after enrollment.
+The **Modern Workplace Devices -All** Azure AD group is a dynamic group that we create when you enroll in Microsoft Managed Desktop, so you'll have to come back to exclude this group after enrollment.